DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 `app.setStudy(studyConfig)` Sets the current study.

+Each of the 7 tabs in the example app is supported by code in `single-market-robot-simulator-app-framework` as follows:

+The app tab - choose a study, run it, stop running it, look at charts, get the data, abandon the study:
+* `app.choose(n)` Choose study at index n from the list of saved study configurations
-`app.run()` Runs the simulations for the current study
+* `app.run()` Runs the simulations for the current study

-`app.stop()` Stops running the simulations for the current study.
+* `app.stop()` Stops running the simulations for the current study.

-`app.choose(n)` Choose study n from the saved list of studies.

-`app.estimateTime()` Update the screen to show an estimate of how long it takes to run this study.
+* `app.estimateTime()` Update the screen to show an estimate of how long it takes to run this study.

-`app.interpolate()/app.duplicate()` Scale up a study to more buyers and sellers.

-`app.undo()` Undo editing in the study editor.

-`app.moveToTrash()` Move study configuration to trash can.

-`app.save()` Save the edited study configuration to the saved list of studies, and prepare to run it.

-`app.downloadData()` Download a .zip file of study simulation data and the original configuration.
+* `app.downloadData()` Download a .zip file of study simulation data and the original configuration.

-`app.uploadData()` Upload to a cloud server a .zip file of a studies' simulation data and the original configuration.
+* `app.uploadData()` Upload to a cloud server a .zip file of a studies' simulation data and the original configuration.
+* `app.moveToTrash()` Move study configuration to trash can.

+The edit tab - edit the parameters of a study

+* editing delegated to window.JSONEditor if it exists, using the app constructor property `editorConfigSchema` and either the chosen study config or `editorStartValue`
+* `app.save()` Save the edited study configuration to the saved list of studies, and reload browser to prepare to run it.
+* `app.undo()` Undo editing in the study editor.

+The open tab - restore a study's configuration *and* **data** from a .zip file
-`app.openZipFile()` Open a .zip file produced earlier with `app.downloadData()`
+* `app.openZipFile()` Open a .zip file produced earlier with `app.downloadData()`

+The scale up tab - increase the number of buyers and sellers and adjust aggregate values and costs appropriately
+* `app.interpolate()/app.duplicate()` Scale up a study to more buyers and sellers.

+The Archive tab -- redirects user to an appropriate URL where data is archived

+The Trash tab - a collection of abandoned configuration studies, with option to restore to the editor

 Does not provide HTML or CSS files, but makes assumptions about what might be there and what it means.